jman4747/Pixy-cam-to-RoboRIO/README.md

 Write Arduino code to turn LED rings on and off
 Design electrical circuit to control LED rings with Arduino and power them from the robot's 12V supply

+Post in this Chief Delphi thread if you need help: https://www.chiefdelphi.com/forums/showthread.php?threadid=152391

-Also this will hopfuly become obsilete when somone creates a guide to get data from the pixy directly from its SPI port or even better gets the libpixyusb:https://github.com/charmedlabs/pixy working on the RoboRIO.
+Also this will hopefully become obsolete when someone creates a guide to get data from the pixy directly from its SPI port or even better gets the libpixyusb:https://github.com/charmedlabs/pixy working on the RoboRIO.

+By Josh aka jman4747 on Chief Delphy of team "Reboot" 4080